etnt/aiask/README.md

 # aiask.py: Your AI-Powered Copilot

-`aiask.py` is a simple command-line tool that leverages OpenAI's API to mimic that the githubs `gh copilot` command line tool.
+`aiask.py` is a simple command-line tool that leverages OpenAI's API to mimic the githubs `gh copilot` command line tool.

 ## Features

-*   Generates anserws to your coding prompts and questions using OpenAI's language models.
+*   Generates answers to your coding prompts and questions using OpenAI's language models.
 *   Simple , with no bells and whistles.
 *   Uses `litellm` for easy interaction with the OpenAI API.